April 8, 2015

 Weimer K. Hicks Student Center

-Did you know that tuition covers about two-thirds of what it costs to educate a K student?
+Did you know that tuition covers about 70 percent of what it costs to educate a K student?

 Tuition Freedom Day is a symbolic day marking the point in the academic year when tuition stops paying for a student’s education and support from donors takes over.
 For the remainder of the year, gifts to the College make a K education possible.
 This annual gratitude event is in celebration of K’s generous donors.